The Power of Training: How Different Neural Network Setups Influence the Energy Demand: Pretraining Learning Paradigm Results

 For the pretraining scenario of PAMAP2, the autoencoder's energy consumption for training the encoder was tracked first.
 On top of that, the consumption for training a classifier based on the latent features was tracked as well.
 As a comparison, we trained the encoder and classifier architecture together without pretraining.
 In total, we trained each model again for all 16 setups.

-To compare the results, we generated equation \ref{equation2} to calculate the breakeven point on how many times the pre-trained model needs to be recycled to compensate its footprint compared to training the full architecture every time.
+To compare the results, we generated equation \ref{equation2} to calculate the breakeven point on how many times the pre-trained encoder model needs to be recycled in order to compensate the pretraining energy overhead compared to training the full architecture every time.

-The results are shown in figure \ref{fig:break_even} for CUDA and MPS training.
+The results are shown in \Cref{fig:break_even} for the three desired hardware setups.
 In this case, the results are solely based on the frozen encoder, so the optimization process does not consider the encoder anymore.
 The consumption for the pretraining run is shown in solid lines whereas the basic training without encoder pretraining is a dashed line.
 The crossing of two lines of the same color indicates the break-even point, which means with how many complete downstream-task training cycles, the investment in the pretraining starts to yield better energy savings in the longer perspective.
+The dashed pre-trained lines commonly start at a higher energy level since the starting point represents the pretraining energy investment, whereas the slope of each line represents the addition of the recycling cycle's training energy over time.
 The ideal situation is that the break-even point appears as early as possible.
-From the 16 setups utilized, we extracted the best, worst, and average scenarios.
-As we can see, the blue lines for CUDA and MPS both show a scenario where the pretraining already outperforms the standard training after one recycling step.
-On the other hand, for the worst case, visualized with orange, it takes up to 43 cycles for the CUDA run and up to 23 cycles on MPS until the spent pretraining energy is compensated.
-As we can derive from equation \ref{equation2}, the compensation depends on the increased energy consumption of the encoder pretraining and the ratio between training the classifier alone or with the encoder together.
-On average, the energy is compensated after around 10 to 13 recycling steps of the pre-trained encoder.
+From the 16 setups of hyperparameter configurations utilized, we extracted the best, worst, and average scenarios.